superwofy/E9X-M-CAN-Integration-Module/README.md

 Replace 15 03 (0x315 represented in Little Endian) to stop MSD81 from reacting to Vehicle Mode changes (triggered by JBBF through EDC button)
 This also allows state_spt (throttle map) to be controlled independently from the main "MDrive" with the console switch.
-Re-calculate checksum at 0x80304 using csprogram-windows.exe
+Re-calculate checksum at 0x80304 using csprogram-windows.exe.
+Alternatively, this XDF contains definitions for the CAN IDs: https://github.com/superwofy/Superwofy-IKM0S-XDF.

 [MAP]